omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 # Predicting if the Median Household of a Zip Code in the United States is Above/Under 49,000$

-## Background
+## Goal
-The goal of the model is trying to predict Median income per household (over/under $49,000) in US zip codes based on geographical data and social security payments
+The goal of this project is creating a model which predict Median income per household (over/under $49,000) in US zip codes based on geography and social security payments.

+As part of the process of building the model I conducted exploratory data analysis and produced visualizations using matplotlib and seaborn.
+In order to choose the best model i used Gridsearch and hyperparameter tuning.
+Based on the results, I decided to utilize XGBoost classifier for the final model.

 Sources of Data:
 US Census Report, Social Security Administration

 ## Data Cleaning and Merging
 I worked with 4 different dataframes with more than 30,000 rows